WillSztej/Java-Chess-1.0/README.md

 This is still under development, so there may be a few bugs.
 In the current version you can move the pieces around accordingly, and eat other pieces.

+To run the game, start the main method in the MainControl class.

 Make sure to unzip both textures folder and have it located with your src file when running.

 THINGS THAT NEED TO COMPLETED: